-Historically the term Latin has been used to refer to those European people whose culture has Roman influences and those who use Romance languages, mainly Spanish, Portuguese, Italian, Romanian, and French.
-It was in 19th century that the southern part of America, which was influenced by Latin European culture, came to be known as Latin America.
+Historically the term Latin has been used to refer to cultures with Roman influences.
 The Latin American region was also home to some of the earlier civilizations and empires such as Aztec, Inca, Tupi, Maya, Caribs, and Toltecs.

 The earliest settlements in the Americas are of the Las Vegas Culture from about 8000 BC and 4600 BC.
 With the arrival of the European explorers, the indigenous empires such as the Incas and Aztecs were defeated by the invasion.
 European culture, customs, religion, and government were introduced.

 Many Latin American countries sought freedom from colonization in the 19th Century.

 Latin America covers a total area of 7,412,000 square miles (19,197,000 sq. km.) with a population of about 626,741,000, as per 2015 estimate.

 The time zones of the entire region range from UTC 2 to UTC 8.

 Mexico City is the largest city in Latin America followed by São Paulo and Buenos Aires.
 Other major cities are Rio de Janeiro, Lima, Bogotá, Santiago, and Caracas.

 The region is known for its abundant ecological diversity.
 The world’s greatest ecosystem, the Amazon Rainforest, and world's largest wetlands, the Pantanal are located in Latin America.